jdereg/java-util/README.md

 * **UrlInvocationHandler**, **SessionAwareInvocationHandler**, **CookieAwareInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
-* 1.8.5
+* 1.9.0
+ * MathUtilities added.
+Currently, variable length minimum(arg0, arg1, ... argn) and maximum() functions added.
+Available for long, double, BigInteger, and BigDecimal.
+These cover the smaller types.
+ * CaseInsensitiveMap and CaseInsensitiveSet keySet() and entrySet() are faster as they do not make a copy of the entries.
+Internally, CaseInsensitiveString caches it's hash, speeding up repeated access.
+ * StringUtilities levenshtein() and damerauLevenshtein() added to compute edit length.
+See Wikipedia for understand of the difference.
+Currently recommend using levenshtein() as it uses less memory.
- * The Set returned from the CaseInsensitiveMap.entrySet() now contains Abstract.SimpleEntry, not Abstract.SimpleImmutableEntrys, which allows the entry value to be modified.
+ * The Set returned from the CaseInsensitiveMap.entrySet() now contains mutuable entry's (value-side).
+It had been using an immutable entry, which disallowed modification of the value-side during entry walk.
 * 1.8.4
  * UrlUtilities, fixed issue where the default settings for the connection were changed, not the settings on the actual connection.
 * 1.8.3